Jokey82/chad-chat/README.md

 # chad-chat v0.4
 Basic chat program with ncurses UI for Linux.
+Been writing it mostly for educational purposes.

 ## Update
 Completely rewritten UI.
 Still ugly but a bit more useful.